-ONE OF THE oldest Great Books enthusiasts is 80-year-old Arthur F. Connard, a former 21375 Endsley Ave., Rocky River.
+ONE OF THE oldest Great Books enthusiasts is 80-year-old Arthur F. Connard, a former 21375 Endsley Ave., Rocky River. us resilient and young-thinking.
 He is also the group leader.

 "My education was technical," says Connard, a graduate of the University of Illinois and a mechanical engineer with Basic, Inc., Cleveland, until his retirement five years ago.